cilium/cilium/Documentation/gettingstarted/bird.rst

 daemon states, and export Prometheus-style metrics.

-It also provides a simple Grafana dashboard, but you could also create your own, e.g. `Trip.com's one <https://ctripcloud.github.io/cilium/network/2020/01/19/trip-first-step-towards-cloud-native-networking.html>`_ looks like this:
+It also provides a simple Grafana dashboard, but you could also create your own, e.g. `Trip.com's <https://ctripcloud.github.io/cilium/network/2020/01/19/trip-first-step-towards-cloud-native-networking.html>`_ looks like this:

 .. image:: images/bird_dashboard.png
    :scale: 95%